MicrosoftDocs/data-api-builder-docs/data-api-builder/local-development.md

 ms.date: 04/06/2023
 ---

-# Local development with Data API builder for Azure Databases
+# Local development with Data API builder for Azure databases

 Data API builder can be used on-premises, if needed.
 This can be helpful in both cases.
 In case you prefer to build cloud-solution offline, and then deploy everything in the cloud using a CI/CD pipeline, or in case you want to use Data API builder to give access to on-premises developers to on-premises databases available in your environment.